MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

 ## Deploy to web app to Azure

-1. Create a App Service plan with the [az appservice plan][22] command.
+1. Create an App Service plan with the [az appservice plan][22] command.

     ```azurecli
     az appservice plan create \